ShahedFaisal/R_LinearRegression/README.md

 ## Overview

 This repository contains R code for implementing linear regression on a housing dataset ("train.csv").
-The objective is to predict housing prices ("SalePrice") based on various features.
+The objective is to predict housing prices ("SalePrice") based on various factors.
 The code covers data loading, initial checks, variable selection, data cleaning, creation of dummy variables, model building using stepwise regression, handling outliers, and evaluating model performance.

 ## Key Steps